hofin34/modulog/README.md

 You can create your own agents with C++ library AgentClient.

 After start, enabled agents are created and they collect logs.
 They send these logs to the Core, which saves them in default folder `logs/`.
-This folder and also other properties can be changed in file [SharedSettings.hpp] (in the future will be better config file).
-Modulog also monitors, if agents are not freezed or they didn't crashed.
+This folder and also other properties can be changed in file [SharedSettings.hpp] Modulog also monitors, if agents are not freezed or they didn't crashed.
 If this happened, it is logged.
 You can send custom config string to all agents - it can be useful, when you want to have some shared configs between all agents like same timeouts or something like this.
 You can set this file in [SharedSettings.hpp] variable `sharedAgentsConfig`.